earth-mover/icechunk/spec/icechunk_spec.md

 Icechunk only requires that file systems support the following operations:

 - **In-place write** - Files are not moved or altered once they are written.
 Strong read-after-write consistency is expected.
+  - Exception: atomic compare-and-swap support is required for the `icechunk.json` file  if an external synchronization endpoint is not used.
 - **Seekable reads** - Chunk file formats may require seek support (e.g. shards).
 - **Deletes** - Stores delete files that are no longer used (via a garbage-collection operation).